edsu/extlinks/README.md

 extlinks
 ========

-extlinks is a small utility for downloading all the [wikipedia external link dump files](http://dumps.wikimedia.org/), and extracting all the wikipedia page ids and external links from them as a stream suitable for other processing.
+extlinks is a small utility for downloading all the [wikipedia external link dump files](http://dumps.wikimedia.org/), and extracting the wikipedia page ids and external links from them as a stream suitable for other processing.

 Usage
 -----